HCL-TECH-SOFTWARE/digital-experience/docs/deployment/install/container/helm_deployment/preparation/optional_tasks/optional_options_spread_pods_across_nodes.md

 ## Pod topology spread constraints

 You can use topology spread constraints to manage the distribution of Pods across different failure domains within your cluster, including regions, zones, nodes, and other custom-defined topology domains.
 This approach can help to ensure high availability and to optimize your resource usage.
-You can refer to [find constraints/use cases](https://kubernetes.io/docs/concepts/scheduling-eviction/topology-spread-constraints/) and apply them to your services.
+You can refer to [Pod Topology Spread Constraints](https://kubernetes.io/docs/concepts/scheduling-eviction/topology-spread-constraints/) for more information about node selection constraints and apply them to your services.

 Specify `topologySpreadConstraints` constraints to your services in the custom values file: